JasonJerry/WhatsRCE/README.md

 ## How Get Shell ?

 1. You just send the **.GIF** file to victim user **AS A DOCUMENT NOT IMAGES**
+2. And set the nc / netcat to port you set on the WhatsRCE tools {**nc -lnvp your_port**}
-2. You can use the Social Engineering attack so that victims can be attracted to launch this exploit
+3. You can use the Social Engineering attack so that victims can be attracted to launch this exploit
-3. tell the victim to open the gallery via whatsapp and send the victim to send any photos (no need, it's just got to the gallery no problem) after that a few seconds later you will receive a shell connection from the victim
+4. tell the victim to open the gallery via whatsapp and send the victim to send any photos (no need, it's just got to the gallery no problem) after that a few seconds later you will receive a shell connection from the victim

 or just watch this